Byzantium: Emblem

 By the late Hellenistic or early Roman period (1st century BC), the star and crescent motif was associated to some degree with Byzantium; even though it became more widely used as the royal emblem of Mithradates VI Eupator (who for a time incorporated the city into his empire).

 Some Byzantine coins of the 1st century BC and later show the head of Artemis with bow and quiver, and feature a crescent with what appears to be an eight-rayed star on the reverse.

 According to accounts which vary in some of the details, in 340 BC the Byzantines and their allies the Athenians were under siege by the troops of Philip of Macedon.
 On a particularly dark and wet night Philip attempted a surprise attack but was thwarted by the appearance of a bright light in the sky.
 This light is occasionally described by subsequent interpreters as a meteor, sometimes as the moon, and some accounts also mention the barking of dogs.
 However, the original accounts mention only a bright light in the sky, without specifying the moon.
 To commemorate the event the Byzantines erected a statue of Hecate lampadephoros (light-bearer or bringer).
 This story survived in the works of Hesychius of Miletus, who in all probability lived in the time of Justinian I. His works survive only in fragments preserved in Photius and the tenth century lexicographer Suidas.
 The tale is also related by Stephanus of Byzantium, and Eustathius.

 Devotion to Hecate was especially favored by the Byzantines for her aid in having protected them from the incursions of Philip of Macedon.
 Her symbols were the crescent and star, and the walls of her city were her provenance.
+This contradicts claims that only the symbol of the crescent was meant to symbolize Hecate, whereas the star was only added later in order to symbolize the Virgin Mary, as Constantine I is said to have rededicated the city to her in the year 330.

 It is unclear precisely how the symbol Hecate/Artemis, one of many goddesses would have been transferred to the city itself, but it seems likely to have been an effect of being credited with the intervention against Philip and the subsequent honors.
 This was a common process in ancient Greece, as in Athens where the city was named after Athena in honor of such an intervention in time of war.

 Cities in the Roman Empire often continued to issue their own coinage.
 "Of the many themes that were used on local coinage, celestial and astral symbols often appeared, mostly stars or crescent moons."
 The wide variety of these issues, and the varying explanations for the significance of the star and crescent on Roman coinage precludes their discussion here.
 It is, however, apparent that by the time of the Romans, coins featuring a star or crescent in some combination were not at all rare.